cread134/cread134/README.md

 ## 🚀 About Me
-I'm a software engineering with a passion for game development and animation.
+I'm a software engineer with a passion for game development and animation.

 ## 🔗 Socials